- Cardiovascular Health Home

 Risk factors that can be changed (lifestyle changes)

 - Manage your blood pressure.
-Learn more about knowing and managing your blood pressure numbers on the High Blood Pressure webpage.
+Learn more about knowing and managing your blood pressure numbers by visiting About High Blood Pressure.

 - Manage your cholesterol levels.
-For more information, visit the American Heart Association's Control Your Cholesterol.
+For more information, visit the American Heart Association's What is Cholesterol.